Nicolas-Orthopus/test_github/README.md

 This repository contents the documentation of the ORTHOPUS' AT1X Arm Support which is currently under development.

-This arm support is a motorized device designed to provide technical assistance to people with disabilities by compensating the upper limb and relieve the user facilitating their mothion.
-It helps the user to reach, grip and handle objects as wekk as oerfirl activities of daily leaving.
+This arm support is a motorized device designed to provide technical assistance to people with disabilities by compensating the upper limb and relieve the user facilitating their motion.
+It helps the user to reach, grip and handle objects as well as perform activities of daily life.

 This arm support have 1 free plannar mechanism, 1 actuator-controlled joint and one orthesis.

-The motorized joint receive commands via a 2-buttons remote : one tu upper the arm, and one to lower it.
+The motorized joint receive commands via a 2-buttons remote : one to upper the arm, and one to lower it.

 There is also a wheelchair fixation to install the arm support on the wheelchair.